becloudready/awx-installation/README.md

 # Step: 4 Access the AWX Web UI
 * To access the AWX web interface with **NodePort IP** & **NodePort port number** run the following command
 > kubectl get nodes -o wide |  awk {'print $1" " $2 " " $7'} | column -t
+* Now you can access the awx web interface at http://NodePort-IP:Port